Watch this space for news of the Schools Science Competition 2018!

-Above: Newton's 4th Law, of Haydon School, the winning team from the Schools Science Competition 2015/16.
+Above: Team HBS Vexplosions, of Henrietta Barnett School, the winning team from the Schools Science Competition 2017, with Judges.

 Schools Science Competition

 The Schools Science Competition, which is run by the Faculty of Natural Sciences at Imperial College, is open to teams of pupils from secondary schools in Greater London.

 The purpose of the competition is to motivate school pupils to engage with science, to encourage them to work together as part of a team and to engage them in a fun activity that is motivated by their curiosity and drive.

 The competition first ran in 2014/15, with the aim being for teams to put together a case for “The most significant scientific discovery or achievement of the last century”.

 The aim of the competition for 2015/16 and 2016/17 was for teams to identify an everyday problem that directly impacts society.
 They were then asked to come up with a new and innovative scientific solution to tackle this problem and present this in the form of a short film.

 Find out more